-27.1 Minor Penalty to Goalkeeper - A goalkeeper shall not be sent to the penalty bench for an offense which incurs a minor penalty, but instead, the minor penalty shall be served by another member of his team who was on the ice when the offense was committed.
-This player is to be designated by the Manager or Coach of the offending team through the playing Captain and such substitute shall not be changed.
+27.1 Minor Penalty to Goalkeeper - A goalkeeper shall not be sent to the penalty bench for an offense which incurs a minor penalty, but instead, the minor penalty shall be served by another member of his team who was on the ice when play is stopped and the penalty assessed.
+This player is to be designated by the Coach of the offending team through the playing Captain and such substitute shall not be changed.